SAEONData/nex-gddp-sa-tools/README.md

 - **Positive anomaly** = increase relative to baseline
 - **Negative anomaly** = decrease relative to baseline
-- Some indices are “beneficial” when lower (e.g., fewer frost days) — so a **negative anomaly** can still indicate warming.
+- Some indices are “beneficial” when lower (e.g., fewer frost days) — so a **negative anomaly** may still indicate warming
-- **Anomaly colour suggestions** are for interpretation only — actual plotting can use any diverging colour palette.
+- **Anomaly colours**: suggestions only — actual plots can use any diverging palette
-- **Absolute colour suggestions** are sequential palettes suitable for plotting climatologies.
+- **Absolute colours**: sequential palettes for climatologies

 ---